martinthomson/sdp-uks/draft-thomson-avtcore-sdp-uks.md

 A SIP endpoint or WebRTC endpoint that is configured to reuse a certificate can be attacked if it is willing to conduct two concurrent calls, one of which is with an attacker.
+The attacker can arrange for the victim to incorrectly believe that is calling the attacker when it is in fact calling a second party.

-The attacker can arrange for the victim to incorrectly believe that is calling the attacker, when it is in fact calling a second party.
 The second party correctly believes that it is talking to the victim.

 In a related attack, a single call using WebRTC identity can be attacked so that it produces the same outcome.
 This attack does not require a concurrent call.